-Lawsuits are serious business - here are some things to consider if you are involved in litigation.
+Lawsuits are serious business, requiring plenty of time, energy, and money.
+Here are some things to consider if you are involved in litigation.

 And one extra:

 Will this ever end?
 Yes, but perhaps not as soon as you might hope.
 Don't forget that lawsuits can take a lot of time.
 In some large cities, it can take five years for a civil suit to go to trial.
 Even in low-population areas, it is typical for a civil suit to take a year from start to finish.